Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments: Technical Appendix

-A detailed proof of Theorem 4.1 and 4.2 is provided in \cite{yan2021two}, where we introduce them briefly here.
+More detailed proofs of Equation 6 and 8 are provided in \cite{yan2021two}.
+Thus, we introduce them briefly here.
 Assume a binary class $y_i \in \{0,1\}$.
 Using the aggregation scheme of GCN \cite{kipf2016semi}, the hidden representation of node $i$ after message-passing $h^{(1)}_i$ is defined as:

 As illustrated in Figure \ref{example}a (binary class), we assume $h_i \sim N(\mu,{1 \over \sqrt{d_i}})$ if $y_i=0$ and otherwise $h_i \sim N(-\mu,{1 \over \sqrt{d_i}})$.
 Based on the local homophily ratio $b_i$, Eq. \ref{basic} can be extended as: